Paramphitrema spec. or Artodiscus saltans?

 Ecology: Clear freshwater.
 In sediments of a very shallow sandy shore of the Spiegelplas, the Netherlands.

 Remarks: I have seen more than twenty specimens, both in the Artodiscus-form and the Paramphitrema-form.
 They were constantly moving and tumbling.
-Therefore it was impossible to get all filopodia at the same moment visible in the photomicrographs.
+Therefore it was impossible to get all flagella visible at the same moment in the photomicromicrographs.

-Cells stick firmly with filopodia to the substrate.
+The cells stuck firmly with their flagella to the substrate.
 When I tried to pick up cells for DNA-sequencing, everything went into the pipette, except the Paramphitrema-cells.
-When I tried to loosen cells from the substrate with a fine needle, they sticked immediately to the needle.
+When I tried to loosen cells from the substrate with a fine needle, they immediately stuck to the needle.
 Very frustrating!

 Further investigations are needed to clear its taxonomic status.